 Never know how to handle those veggies when it comes to mealtime?
 Turns out that steaming is one of the best methods for getting the maximum nutrient content because it retains the most water!
-If you are in a hurry at dinner time, throw your veggies into a ziploc bag and microwave them for a few minutes!
+If you are in a hurry at dinner time, throw your veggies into a ziploc bag for a few minutes.

 Sometimes it’s simple trade-offs that can make the greatest impact on our health.
 Try to implement small changes in your daily life like choosing skim milk or almond milk instead of whole milk for that bowl of cereal.
 Or choose to satisfy that late night craving with dark chocolate instead of milk chocolate.
 Or instead of just drinking fruit juice, try to eat the fruit in its whole form (it will have more fiber, nutrients, and natural sugars this way)!
 Here are some more ideas for possible swaps.

 Most know that breakfast is said to be the most important meal of the day, but what goes into that meal is just as important.
 Make an effort to make your breakfast high in protein and fiber to satisfy you throughout your mornings.
-To avoid skipping breakfast when you are running late, try these make-ahead breakfast recipes for a balanced breakfast.
+Try make ahead breakfast options like overnight oats, yogurt parfaits, or egg bites.

 Hydration is a super important part of staying on top of your health.
 Aim to drink half your bodyweight in ounces.
 So for example, if you weigh 140 pounds, you should shoot to drink 70 ounces or about 9 cups a day.
 Time to fire up those water bottles (or gallon-sized water jugs if you prefer).

 Fitspiration is all around — magazines, Pinterest, endless Instagram fitness accounts.
 But ultimately, everyone is different, especially when it comes to their ideal workout plan.
 Get creative and try different workouts to find what works best for you.
-Whether it’s the squat rack, cycling, weight training, a 10 minute ab workout, walking, dance classes, or joining a water polo team — any fitness is good fitness.
+Whether it’s the squat rack, cycling, weight training, a 10 minute ab workout, walking, or dance classes — any fitness you enjoy is good fitness.

-Oh sugar.
-The big bad guy in the nutrition world.
-While I don’t think added sugar is the worst thing, I think it can have certain health implications when it is over-consumed — just like anything.
-It is important to become aware of the potentially harmful effects of our everyday sugar-filled foods and try to reduce our added sugar intake.
+Sugar is the big bad guy in the nutrition world.
+While I believe sugar can definitely be a part of balanced diet and consumed for enjoyment, it can have certain health implications when it is over-consumed.
+It is important to be aware of the potentially harmful effects of our everyday sugar-filled foods and try to reduce our added sugar intake.